ethereum/portal-network-specs/state-network.md

     +----------------------------+

 ```

-In this context the term "neighborhood gossip" refers to a DHT node
-re-distributed data that they were interested in to the DHT nodes nearby who
-are also interested.

 The phrase "initialization of XXX gossip" refers to finding the DHT nodes that
 are responsible for XXX and offering the data to them.